-These colourful, exquisite and seemingly ‘wild’ garden expanses, usually associated with Europe or America are adored by many gardeners – for good reason, they beautiful!
+These colourful, exquisite and seemingly ‘wild’ garden expanses, usually associated with Europe or America, are adored by many gardeners – for a good reason, they are beautiful!
 Unfortunately, Meadow Gardens are rarely used in Australia.
 This is a shame because these naturalistic masterpieces can be reinvented in so many ways.
-Hopefully, we can inspire you to create a little bit of ‘meadow wilderness’ in your patch of the world incorporating some of the plants sold by Gardeners Planthub through their online store, www.theplanthub.com.au
+Hopefully, we can inspire you to create a little bit of ‘meadow wilderness’ in your patch of the world, incorporating some of the plants sold by Gardeners Planthub through their online store, www.theplanthub.com.au

 A visit to our Meadow Gardens Pinterest Board may help get you started - https://www.pinterest.com.au/PlantHub/meadow-gardens/

 The simplest Meadow Garden is paddocks like tall grasses complemented by regularly mown pathways, edges or even shapes.
 Such Meadow Gardens work well largely due to the contrast between the untidiness of the meadow and the order of the mown areas.
 Dan Pearson Studio, London achieves this effect nicely, as seen in the first photo.
 Visit our Pinterest page for more examples of landscapes by this designer.

 Things to note with these ‘Meadows’ is they are not as wild as they seem to appear as they are often designed with great detail.
 The mown areas are actually very well-maintained turf with distinct edges – presumably to prevent the lawn grass from invading the adjoining ‘wild’ areas.
 The ‘wild’ areas consist of a limited number of grass species and are often different from the lawn grass.
 Nothing most gardeners can’t handle, of course... in some rare settings, you may get by with occasionally running the lawnmower through a patch of neglected grass and weeds.